Integrative-Transcriptomics/DamageProfiler/README.md

 Running the jar file without any parameter starts a GUI to configure the run.

-Stay tuned, a more detailed description, manual and tutorial of DamageProfiler is coming soon.
+A more detailed description, manual and tutorial of DamageProfiler is available on https://damageprofiler.readthedocs.io